Healthy Homes Assessment Boulcott

 Boulcott Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory throughout Boulcott and New Zealand rental homes where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is required for all Boulcott and New Zealand rental houses where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records of their the compliance with each Healthy Homes Standards that apply or will be applied throughout the tenancy period of an apartment rental.
+• Property managers and landlords are required to keep records that prove the compliance with all Healthy Homes Standards that apply or will be applied during the tenancy of your rental home.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must adhere to the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes